How Will The Presidential Election Impact The Real Estate Market

 3. Will it matter who’s elected?
 To some degree, but not in the overall number of home sales.
 As mentioned previously, consumer confidence plays a significant role in a family’s desire to buy a home.
 The BTIG report states, “A change in administration might benefit trailing blue county housing dynamics.
 The reelection of President Trump could continue to propel red county outperformance.”

 The bottom line: If mortgage rates remain near all-time lows, the economy continues to recover, and unemployment continues to decrease, the real estate market should remain strong up to and beyond the election.

 If you have any other questions for me about the market or about real estate in general, don’t hesitate to reach out via phone or email today.
 I look forward to hearing from you.

-This Blog courtesy of Will Cook, WILL COOK GROUP | Keller Williams Luxury Homes, Palm Spring, CA | DRE #01879277
+This Blog courtesy of Will Cook, WILL COOK GROUP | Keller Williams Luxury Homes, Palm Springs, CA | DRE #01879277

-Ranked in the top 1% of all agents valley wide and named one of the Palm Springs Life Top Realtors for 2019, Will is an Associate Broker/Team Leader of the WILL COOK GROUP with Keller Williams Luxury ....
+Ranked in the top 1% of all agents valley wide and named one of the Palm Springs Life Top Realtors for 2019 and 2020, Will is an Associate Broker/Team Leader of the WILL COOK GROUP with Keller William....

 The information being provided by SoCalMLS, CRISNet Regional MLS, CARETS is for the consumer's personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumer may be interested in purchasing.
 Any information relating to real estate for sale referenced on this web site comes from the Internet Data Exchange (IDX) program of the SoCalMLS, CRISNet Regional MLS, CARETS.
 ZipRealty, Inc. is not a Multiple Listing Service (MLS), nor does it offer MLS